ssmiller25/dotfiles-min/README.md

 1. Scans for all environment variables starting with `HOMEARCHIVE`
 2. Decodes each variable from base64
 3. Extracts the gzipped tarball contents into `$HOME`
+4. **Auto-discovers** files in each archive and updates `.homearchive-manifest`
-4. Reports success or failure for each archive
+5. Reports success or failure for each archive

+### Auto-Discovery Feature

+The profile automatically maintains the manifest file:
+- **First run**: Extracts files and creates manifest entries
+- **Subsequent runs**: Updates manifest if archive contents change
+- **No manual setup needed**: If you already have HOMEARCHIVE variables set, just source the profile

+This means you can start using existing HOMEARCHIVE variables immediately, and the manifest will be populated automatically!

 ## Examples